-The Council has well-developed processes for whistle blowing and for receiving and investigating complaints both internally and from the public.
-The whistle blowing policy is available on the intranet and the corporate complaints procedure is available on the internet.
-All new members of staff receive a copy of the whistle blowing policy and a leaflet entitled 'Don't Turn a Blind Eye' in their induction packs.
+The Council has well-developed processes for whistle-blowing and for receiving and investigating complaints both internally and from the public.
+The Whistle-Blowing policy has been amended to take account of the joint working arrangements with Cherwell District Council and was considered at the Audit Committee meeting in June 2012 and is updated on a regular basis to the Audit Committee.
+The policy is available to view on the intranet.
+All new members of staff receive a copy of the whistle blowing policy in their induction packs.